 - Sales Tax – Monitor proposals that affect the treatment of tax revenue generated from online sales.

-- Elections – Support legislation that maintains local decision-making for elections administration and oppose legislation that adversely impacts local candidates as a whole.
+- Elections – Support legislation that maintains local decision-making for elections administration.

 - County Library Financing – Monitor any changes to the library financing plans and its effect on the City’s ability to provide library resources.